 Bill seemed to like that description about how Permaculture made good order out of all the different elements of life on earth.
 Others might say it is a toolbox .
-One may use hundreds of different tools and tricks along the way, and in the end the result hoped for is improvement of our lives and the health of the earth as a whole.
+One may use hundreds of different tools and tricks along the way, and the result hoped for is improvement of our lives and the health of the earth as a whole.

 To that end, Permaculture continues to collect those methods and tools that will help the earth continue to sustain us as a species.